 The siRNA drug development program in general and, in particular, the LN-008 program exploits inherent advantages of siNRAs, in general and especially of those that target the liver, over antibodies for the same target.

-A vast amount of literature [iii], [iv] and clinical trials [v] data with anti MASP2 monoclonal antibody indicates that additional indications could be selected from a variety of rare kidney diseases such as atypical hemolytic uremic syndrome (aHUS), IgA nephropathy (Berger’s disease), lupus nephritis.
-The Company has selected to pursue IgA nephropathy, an autoimmune, slowly progressive rare kidney disease [vi]; and lupus nephritis, one of the most serious complications occurring in a large percentage of people who have systemic lupus erythematosus (SLE)[vii] .
+Based on a vast amount of literature [iii], [iv] and clinical trials [v] data with anti MASP2 monoclonal antibody the Company has selected to pursue initially Lupus Nephritis (LN) an inflammation of the kidney caused by systemic lupus erythematosus (SLE or lupus) [vii]that is an autoimmune disease and IgA nephropathy, an autoimmune, slowly progressive rare kidney disease [vi] .
 Both diseases lead to kidney failure.
 There’s no cure for either disease and sure way of predicting progression; the goal of treatment is to avoid the need for kidney dialysis or kidney transplantation for as long as possible [viii],[ix].

 [ii]Java et al. The complement system in COVID-19: friend and foe?
 JCI Insight.
 2020;5(15):e140711

 [iii] Alghadban, Samy et al. “Absence of the Lectin Activation Pathway of Complement Ameliorates Proteinuria-Induced Renal Injury.”
 Frontiers in immunology vol. 10 2238.
 23 Sep.
 2019, doi:10.3389/fimmu.2019.02238